Jos LeDuc: Early career (1968–1973)

 Prior to entering professional wrestling, Pigeon gained combat sport experience by studying judo.
 He worked for the Quebec Provincial Police until the mid-1960s, when he decided to become a wrestler.
 His friend Paul LeDuc had competed as a professional wrestler in Mexico and wanted a tag team partner.
 He convinced Pigeon to train as a wrestler, and Pigeon trained under Stu Hart in Calgary, Alberta.

 Along with Paul, Pigeon began wrestling in Hart's Stampede Wrestling in 1968 under the ring name Jos LeDuc, Paul's tag team partner and kayfabe brother.
 The LeDucs' gimmick was inspired by "Yukon" Eric Holmback, a professional wrestler who had died three years earlier.
 They portrayed stereotypical Canadian lumberjacks and wore flannel shirts to the ring.
 They received a push from the promoters and won the Stampede International Tag Team Championship in 1969, but they lost the belts later that year.
 They moved to Toronto's Maple Leaf Wrestling, Ohio and Texas.
 Jos himself continued as a singles competitor in Toronto, Los Angeles, Pittsburgh, World Wide Wrestling Federation and Japan Wrestling Association.

 After moving to the Montreal area, the LeDucs debuted in the International Wrestling Association with a scripted attack on local wrestler Johnny Rougeau.
 This led to a feud between the LeDucs and the Rougeaus (Johnny and his real-life brother Jacques).
 Jos LeDuc was booked to win the Montreal version of the International Heavyweight Championship by defeating Johnny Rougeau in 1971.
 The bookers also decided to give him a run with the International Tag Team Championship that year, which LeDuc won while teaming with Tony Baillargeon.
 While in Montreal, the LeDucs also competed for Grand Prix Wrestling and were booked in a feud with the Vachon brothers (Mad Dog and Butcher) as well as Killer Kowalski.
-The LeDucs had two reigns as the Grand Prix Wrestling Tag Team Championship in 1972 and 1973.
+The LeDucs had two reigns with the Grand Prix Wrestling Tag Team Championship in 1972 and 1973.